brunoarueira/blog/README.md

   yarn install
 ```

-Open your editor of choice and start to improve or fix which you want.
+Open your editor of choice and start to improve or fix what you want.

 To see the changes, you'll need to run: